-Detailed Map of the Caribbean by D’Anville
+Detailed, Separately-Issued Map of the Caribbean based on D’Anville

 The interest of this map, although not useful for navigation per se, is waterways.
 Florida is shown with an emphasis on the archipelagic nature of the Florida Keys in the south.
 The entrances to major rivers are marked, such as the Mississippi, the Rio Bravo, and the Orinoco.
 Rocks, shallows, and obstructions in the water are also marked with x’s, dotted lines, and shading.

 The map was carefully compiled in D’Anville’s characteristic style.
 The title, in a decorative cartouche in the upper right corner, translates to:

 Map of the isles of America and several countries of the mainland located in front of these Isles & around the Gulf of Mexico.